elkokc/findif/README.md

-# findidf
+# findif
-tools for extracting some info from you project by regex pattern
+Tool for extracting some info from you project's source code by regex pattern